-The study of obesity has been riddled with difficulties, and despite reams of learned papers, these questions have remained unanswered among scientists as well as the public.
+The study of obesity has been riddled with myths and difficulties, and despite reams of learned papers, these questions have remained unanswered among scientists as well as the public.

 Now a group of babies has helped researchers to provide the first really clear-cut answers.
 Doctors at the Medical Research Council’s Dunn Nutrition Unit in Cambridge, using new techniques for measuring human energy intake and expenditure in an ultra-precise way, have shown that early in infancy babies who are later destined to become fat eat about the same as babies who grow to an average size.

 This lets the mothers of many fat babies off one guilt inducing hook: that of being accused of over-feeding their offspring.

 Fat Babies Expend Less Energy

 The study, which followed the babies during their first year of life, showed that those babies which put on more weight expended less energy than those whose weight stayed normal, even though they were all eating the same.

 But the study also discovered that at three months, while the babies were still the same size and their fat or thin propensities had not yet been expressed, both groups burned exactly the same amounts of energy while they were asleep.

 This suggests that it was not different “resting” metabolisms that were the reason for the differences in weight that emerged but different levels of energy expended when the babies were active: the ones who would become fat were less lively when awake, and therefore burning off fewer calories, than the “thin” group.

 Is Obesity Inherited?